Frequently Asked Questions

 The white crystals that form in some cheeses are not mold and they are not dangerous—in fact, they add a nice contrasting texture to the cheese, and often indicate a cheese has a better, stronger flavor!

 There are two types of crunchy crystals that form in cheese.
-The first are Calcium Lactate crystals, which typically form on the surface (and sometimes inside) cheeses like aged cheddars and Colby; these crystals are created when the lactic acid and calcium present in the cheese combines as it ages.
+The first are Calcium Lactate crystals, which typically form on the surface (and sometimes inside) cheeses such as aged cheddars; these crystals are created when the lactic acid and calcium present in the cheese combines as it ages.

 The other type of cheese crystals are called Tyrosine crystals; these types of crystals only form on the inside, typically in cheeses like Swiss and Romano.